chantouchsek/laravel-vue-form-validator/README.md

-# An easy way to validate forms using back end logic
+# An easy way to validate forms using backend logic.

 [![Latest Version on NPM](https://img.shields.io/npm/v/laravel-vue-form-validator.svg?style=flat-square)](https://npmjs.com/package/laravel-vue-form-validator)
 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE.md)
 [![npm](https://img.shields.io/npm/dt/laravel-vue-form-validator.svg?style=flat-square)](https://npmjs.com/package/laravel-vue-form-validator)
 [![npm](https://img.shields.io/npm/dm/laravel-vue-form-validator.svg?style=flat-square)](https://npmjs.com/package/laravel-vue-form-validator)

+🔥  If you use Laravel, this package matches perfectly with [andersao/l5-repository](https://github.com/andersao/l5-repository).

+This package helps you quickly to build requests for REST API.
+Move your logic and backend requests to dedicated classes.
+Keep your code clean and elegant.

 Wouldn't it be great if you could just use your back end to validate forms on the front end?
 This package provides a `BaseProxy` class that does exactly that.
 It can post itself to a configured endpoint and manage errors.
 The class